serverless/enterprise/docs/getting-started.md

 ### Specify the Tenant and Application

-In order to deploy a Service to your App using the Serverless Framework, you need to specify the App and your tenant inside your `serverless.yml` file:
+In order to deploy a Service to your App using the Serverless Framework open-source CLI, you need to specify the App and your tenant inside your `serverless.yml` file:

 1. Specify the app and tenant you’d like to deploy a service to:
 ```yaml